driuzzo/driuzzo/README.md

 <h1 align="center">Hello!
-My name is Adriano Driuzzo and I am a Software Test Analyst </h1>
+My name is Adriano Driuzzo and I am a Software Test Analyst. </h1>

 - 🔭 I’m currently working with Javascript, Cypress and Postman